KC Ballet Launches On Demand Experiences And More

 The current list can be found at KCBallet@Home and will be updated regularly.

-* Company Class with Devon Carney: On Tuesday, April 21 from 2:00 to 3:45 p.m., a LIVE FREE Facebook video (@kcballet) of a Company Class with Devon Carney and accompanied by Ramona Pansegrau on the piano.
+* Company Class with Devon Carney: On Tuesdays from 2:00 to 3:45 p.m., a LIVE FREE Facebook video (@kcballet) of a Company Class with Devon Carney and accompanied by Ramona Pansegrau on the piano.
 KC Ballet Dancers will be joining the livestream from their homes.

 * The Official KC Ballet Workout: Get ready to sweat with Ballet Master Kristi Capps as you spell out KC Ballet with your entire body!